UAE Court Sentences Emirati to Prison and Fine for Inciting Child Marriages via Social Media

 UAE court sentences man to prison, fines him Dh5 million for inciting underage marriage

-A UAE court has sentenced a man to prison and imposed a fine of Dh5 million for inciting underage marriage, highlighting the country's commitment to combatting child marriage and protecting minors.
-This ruling reflects the legal system's stance again...
+A UAE court has sentenced a man to three years in prison and imposed a fine of Dh5 million for inciting underage marriage through social media.
+This ruling underscores the legal consequences of promoting harmful practices that exploit minors, reflect...